MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

     Use the _UseCustomRouting_ switch experimentally and [report any issues](#report-bugs-and-issues-for-the-exchange-online-powershell-module) that you encounter.

-- In version 2.0.6-Preview7 or later of the module, you can use the [Get-ConnectionInformation](/powershell/module/exchange/get-connectioninformation) cmdlet to get information about all REST-based connections in the current PowerShell session with Exchange Online.
+- You can use the [Get-ConnectionInformation](/powershell/module/exchange/get-connectioninformation) cmdlet to get information about all REST-based connections in the current Exchange Online PowerShell.
+This new cmdlet is necessary because the [Get-PSSession](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/get-pssession) cmdlet in Windows PowerShell doesn't return any information for REST-based connections.

   Scenarios where you can use this cmdlet are described in the following table:

   |Scenario|Expected output|
   |---|---|